aa10402tw/AutoGrading/README.md

 	python autoGrading.py

-If you use Student Version, you need to enter the [stu-id] (0 for example)
+For Student Version, the student to be graded need to be specified through command line.
+(0 for example).
+For TA Version, all the students listed in StuID.json will be graded.